 She hosts the popular one-day business class StartUp Saturday in London, and speaks at several other business events.
 Emma regularly appears in the media commenting on small business issues.

 In June 2012, Emma was awarded an MBE for Services to Enterprise.
 In November 2015, Emma was appointed as a Business Ambassador with a focus on increasing international trade.
 In February 2019 Theresa May appointed Emma to co-chair the Prime Minister’s Small Business, Scale-up and Entrepreneurs Business Council.
-A position she still holds!
+Emma was awarded the rank Commander of the Order of the British Empire (CBE) in 2021

 Profession: Chief Executive at Coram, Children's Charity